Archives Project 2017

 Open for Research Use

 You are welcome to visit the Unity Archives for research purposes.
 Research is typically performed at our facility or remotely in the form of written requests.
 For this purpose, requests can be made for the archives to create reproduction copies of items in the collection.
 The staff is constantly improving access to its holdings.
 Several catalogs are already accessible over the internet.
-The Unity Archives also hosts conferences and an annual German script course.
-Guided tours, programs for students and confirmation classes, and internships are also available.
+The Unity Archives also hosts Archival Conferences in Herrnhut.
+On Payment of a fee guided tours are available.
+Programs for students and confirmation classes, and internships are also possible.